Early Married Life

 Aug 16, 1964—Adolph & Mildred outside American Savings & Loan Association, 15725 E Whittier Blvd, where Christ The King Lutheran Church (Wisconsin Synod) was meeting for services.
 The church bulletin for August 16, 1964, read, “Visiting us today: Mr. & Mrs. James Neumann of Towson, Maryland.
 Jim is the son of Mr. & Mrs. Adolph Neumann of this congregation—he and his bride are visiting California on their honeymoon.”

-Aug 1964—Ruth & Jim visited Disneyland, where Jim got Ruth a large stuffed animal that she had to carry with her onto the plane for their flight back to MD.
-At the time, Jim & Ruth could scarcely have known that six years later they would live only ten miles from Disneyland.
+Aug 1964—Ruth & Jim visited Disneyland, nine years after its 1955 opening.
+At the time, they could scarcely have known that six years later they would live only ten miles away.

 Aug 1964—After flying back from their cross-country honeymoon travels, Ruth & Jim moved into the bottom right apartment at 222 Donnybrook Ln, Towson, MD.
 The apartments had been recently renovated for students attending nearby Towson State University.
 They lived here for two years, while Ruth taught at Hamilton Junior High School in northeast Baltimore and Jim was teacher and principal at First Lutheran School in Towson.